darumatic/commands/autoscaling_in_kubernetes.md

-In this document we will explain how to setup auto-scaling as per Kubernetes 1.7.
+In this document I will explain how to setup auto-scaling as per Kubernetes 1.7.

 Only pod scaling is covered but no node scaling which depends on the integration of Kubernetes and your cloud provider to provision new nodes.